 The problem is you don’t know how badly the car was damaged and how much of the repair is purely cosmetic unless you get an expert to check it over.
 You can get a genuine bargain with a repaired salvage car but you can also end up with a pile of trouble.

 Of course, the real danger is finding yourself with a vehicle that should be a salvage car but you bought it with a clean title and paid clean title money for it.
-This can happen if a vehicle was registered and wrecked in another state but you’ve bought it in a state where laws around salvage titles are more lax.
+This can happen if a vehicle was registered and wrecked in another state but you’ve bought it in a state where laws around salvage titles are laxer.

 Obviously, the best way to do the best you can to avoid getting stung is to get a comprehensive vehicle history check done on any used vehicle you’re looking to buy, and even if this checks out, if the deal looks too good to be true it probably is, and in that case, you should get a proper inspection carried out by AAA or another professional.

 Benefits of buying a salvage car?